ronnieholm/Bugfree.Spo.ExternalSharingCenter/doc/user-guide.md

 Sharing a site collection with an external user has already been [thoroughly documented](http://en.share-gate.com/blog/ultimate-guide-deal-with-office-365-external-sharing#shareContent).
-One caviat though is that when an external user accepts an invitation, the user must be logged in with the proper Microsoft account.
-To SharePoint Online, a proper account is any Microsft account, but a user may have multiple of those -- work, private, and Office 365 accounts which are by default Microsoft accounts -- and using the right one is essential to logging in and receiving mails from
+One caveat though is that when an external user accepts an invitation, the user must be logged in with the proper Microsoft account.
+To SharePoint Online, a proper account is any Microsoft account, but a user may have multiple of those -- work, private, and Office 365 accounts which are by default Microsoft accounts -- and using the right one is essential to logging in and receiving mails from